chris-minsik-son/Google-Trends/README.md

 <p align="center">
   <img width=75% height=75%" src="/Images/Visualisation 2a.png">

-We can observe that in comparison, Andrew Tate had higher interest than Joe Biden and Donald Trump on 29 July 2022.
+We can observe that in comparison, Cristiano Ronaldo had higher interest than all other individuals including Andrew Tate on 29 July 2022.
+We can also observe before the incident date, Cristiano Ronaldo was more Googled than Andrew Tate on average.

 <p align="center">
   <img width=75% height=75%" src="/Images/Visualisation 2b.png">

-Although Joe Biden and Trump had higher interest peaks before the incident, on average, Andrew Tate has clearly outperformed Biden and Trump.
+Although Cristiano Ronaldo had the highest peak (interest over time) on the day of the incident, on average, Andrew Tate maintained a higher average during the time period before and after the incident.

+## Conclusion
+Yes, Andrew Tate was more Googled than Donald Trump and Joe Biden.
+However, we also noted that on the day of the incident that Andrew Tate made the statement, Cristiano Ronaldo was more Googled than him.
+Furthermore, when looking at the patterns before and after the incident, Andrew Tate was more Googled on average.
+In conclusion, we can verify that the statement Andrew Tate made was half correct.
+In other words, his statement in regards to being more Googled than Trump and Biden were true.
+However, his second statement in regards to him being the most Googled person on Earth was not.